david-fager/62588_mandatory3/readme.txt

 > Mandatory 3
 > s185120

+The original code in this project, is made by the lecturer in the 62588 course.

 1. How to use the program.
 # 1. Open or download and open your favorite UNIX terminal.
 # 2. Navigate via the command: 'cd <path>' to the path where you downloaded the program folder to.